beakerandjake/quote-hero/README.md

 ![product-screenshot]

 quote-hero is game where you attempt to match as many Wikiquote pages as possible using random words.
-Adding more words gives you a higher score, but is risky because you might not be able any pages.
-Depending on how confident you are in your set of words you can choose to match your words exactly or loosely.
+Adding more words gives you a higher score, but is risky because you may not match any pages.
+Depending on how confident you are in your set of words you can choose an exact match or a forgiving match.

 quote-hero is made up of several applications orchestrated with Docker Compose:

-- A single node Elasticsearch cluster is used to search for matching pages.
+- A single node Elasticsearch cluster is used to search for matching Wikiquote pages.
 - The ingest process creates an ElasticSearch index and populates it with the most recent [dump][wikiquote-dump-url] published by Wikiquote.
-- The api returns random words (using the top [10,000 most frequent][common-words-url] english language words), and returns the search results.
+- The api returns random words (using the top [10,000 most frequent][common-words-url] english language words), and returns the matching pages.
 - The frontend allows users play quote-hero
 - An nginx reverse proxy serves the frontend and api.